t695l633/EECS731_Project5/README.md

 3. Finally, seeing as this was clearly not a linear data set, I chose to create a gradient boosting model over my data.
 Gradient boosting models work better than linear regression models for non-linear data sets, and I thought perhaps demand was seasonal each year.
 Unfortunately the gradient boosting model did even worse than my linear models, providing me with an R^2 value of ~ -0.005.

 # Results/ Conclusions
+In conclusion, none of the models did well when predicting this data set.
+A number of factors that likely contributed:
+1- This data set has no clear patterns/ seasonality that repeats annually.
+2- Most days have an Order_Demand of 0, as opposed to a constant supply of orders.
+3- Outlying large and negative orders skew the data set (although large negatives were removed).
+Were I to redo this project I would search for a product who's demand values create a notable pattern that can be detected by my models.
+Overall the linear regressor using a 10-day moving average gave me the best results, although these results are still not worth using when simply guessing the average gets you closer to the true demand each day.